Valsartan Side Effects

 The findings are significant because many patients won’t stay on their blood pressure drugs, fearing erectile dysfunction, researchers said.

-One study of 2,202 patients reported an increase of sexual activity for those taking valsartan compared to people using other drugs or no medications.
+One study of 2,202 patients with high blood pressure reported an increase of sexual activity for those taking valsartan compared to people using other drugs or no medications.
 Each patient filled out a questionnaire about their health and sex life during three visits to their doctor over a four-month period.

 “Valsartan increases the rate of sexual intercourse per week, whereas conventional therapy affects sexual activity adversely,” researchers said in the 2003 study.